Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/handout.md

 More recently, repeated bot pressure and CPU-heavy requests have continued to cause temporary service interruptions on the legacy server.

-These incidents matter because they show that infrastructure fragility is already interrupting real international work, not merely raising abstract maintenance concerns.
+These incidents matter because they show that fragile support is already interrupting real international work, not merely raising abstract maintenance concerns.

 ## Software and Code Infrastructure